YorgosPs/Yorgos-Psarellis/Research.md

 ### PhD Projects

 * #### Learning how Bacteria move  with Neural Networks
 Chemotaxis is the ability of bacteria to direct multicellular motion along chemical gradients [1].
 This phenomenon is central to environmental, medical and agricultural processes.
-For this project, I trained Neural Networks that *learns* Chemotactic PDEs, and when integrated, can reproduce and predict bacterial density profiles.
+For this project, I trained Neural Networks that *learn* Chemotactic PDEs, and when integrated, can reproduce and predict bacterial density profiles.
 This has been done in the following cases:
   * Black-box PDE models
   * Gray-box PDE models
   * Partial information - second order models